Need an EPC in Broughton?

 More Info

-The Ministry of Housing Communities and Local Government have for the last 10 years kept a register of all Energy Performance Certificates.
+The Ministry of Housing Communities and Local Government have for the last 10 years kept a register of all EPCs.
 The register is found at www.epcregister.com.
-You can check here to find out if your properties have a valid EPC and determine that they meet at least the required E rating.
+You can check here to find out if your properties have a valid Certificate and determine that they meet at least the required E rating.

 The policies, having said that, are not intended to be onerous.
-The first step to take is to get an EPC lodged on the register and should it be lower than an E, to show you are taking or have taken actions to attain an E. Even if it doesn’t achieve an E, there are specific exemptions that you might then be able to apply for.
+The 1st step to take is to get an EPC lodged on the register and should it be below an E, to show that you are currently taking or have taken actions to attain an E. Even if it doesn’t achieve an E, there are specific exemptions that you might then be able to apply for.
 We can give you expect advice on every aspect of MEES.

 SAP Calculations